History of the United States (1917–1945): Federal government

 Led by Commerce Secretary Herbert Hoover, the federal government in the 1920s took on an increasing role in business and economic affairs.
-In addition to Prohibition, the government obtained new powers and duties such as funding and overseeing the new U.S. Highway system, controlling agriculture, and the regulating radio and commercial aviation.
-The result was a rapid spread of standardized roads and broadcasts that were welcomed by most Americans.Michael S. Lewis-Beck, and Peverill Squire, "The Transformation of the American State: The New Era-New Deal Test."
-Journal of Politics 53.1 (1991): 106-121.
+In addition to Prohibition, the government obtained new powers and duties such as funding and overseeing the new U.S. Highway system, controlling agriculture, and regulating radio and commercial aviation.
+The result was a rapid spread of standardized roads and broadcasts that were welcomed by most Americans.

 The Harding Administration was rocked by the Teapot Dome scandal, the most famous of a number of episodes involving Harding's cabinet members.
 The president, exhausted and dismayed from the news of the scandals, died of a heart attack in August 1923.
 His vice-president, Calvin Coolidge, succeeded him.
 Coolidge could not have been a more different personality than his predecessor.
 Dour, puritanical, and spotlessly honest, his White House stood in sharp contrast to the drinking, gambling, and womanizing that went on under Harding.
 In 1924, he was easily elected in his own right with the slogan "Keep Cool With Coolidge".
 Overall, the Harding and Coolidge administrations marked a return to the hands-off style of 19th-century presidents in contrast to the activism of Roosevelt and Wilson.
 Coolidge, who spent the entire summer on vacation during his years in office, famously said "The business of the American people is business."